November 2, 2024

 Keep Leaves Clean

-Dust on the leaves can hinder photosynthesis.
-Wipe them down with a damp cloth every month to keep them looking lush.
+Having dust on the leaves can stop photosynthesis from happening.
+Wipe them with a damp cloth every month and it will keep them healthy and looking good.

 Pruning and Support

-- Pruning: Remove yellow or dying leaves and spent blooms to keep the plant healthy.
+• Pruning: Remove any yellow or dying leaves and spent flowers to keep the plant healthy.

 Beware of Pests

 Peace lilies can attract pests like spider mites and mealybugs.
-If you spot any then wipe the leaves with a solution of mild soap and water or use neem oil for a natural pest repellent.
+If you spot any then wipe the leaves with a solution of soap and water.
+Or you can use neem oil as it’s a natural way to keep pests away.

 Final Thoughts